-To avoid an accidental loss of computing data, the Macek program in some situations automatically saves the whole frame tree to the '/tmp/' directory.
-If the program computation is long (in about minutes), then the frame is saved to the file '/tmp/macek-out-NN.mck'.
-Similarly, if an error happens, then the current frame tree is saved to '/tmp/macek-err-NN.mck'.
-A message is printed after such automatic save.
+To avoid an accidental loss of computing data, the Macek program in some situations automatically saves the whole frame tree to the '/tmp/.macek/' directory.
+If the program computation is long (in about minutes), then the frame is saved to the file '/tmp/.macek/macek-out-NN.mck'.
+Similarly, if an error happens, then the current frame tree is saved to '/tmp/.macek/macek-err-NN.mck'.
+A message is printed out after such automatic save.
+To avoid automatic saving of such files completly, give '-t-' on the command line.
+See Section 3.1 [Command-line], page 13.

-Handling environment variables will be added later.....
+Handling environment variables may be added later.....